 We’ll be listing at least 10 options, while putting a spotlight on five in particular.
 Keep in mind that you may need to do some adjusting depending on which weapons you don’t have and which slot you choose to outfit with an Exotic!

-- The Best Gambit Weapons in Destiny 2 (July 2019 Meta)
+- The Best PVE Weapons in Destiny 2 (December 2020 Season of Dawn Meta)

 Our picks are based off a combination of a few different sources.
 The largest is what the Charlemagne Discord bot, which reports the current Destiny 2 meta, thinks about the state of things.
 Among other things, the bot tracks weapon popularity for each game mode.
 This is super useful to get our baseline information.
 We also use general community consensus from the Destiny subreddit and our own experiences playing Crucible!